Choline C 11 Prescribing Information

 16.1 How Supplied

-Choline C 11 Injection is packaged in a glass 30 mL vial containing between 148 MBq to 1,225 MBq (4 mCi to 33.1 mCi) per milliliter of 11C-choline at EOS calibration time in aqueous 0.9% sodium chloride solution.
+Choline C 11 Injection is packaged in a single dose glass vial containing between 148 MBq to 1,225 MBq (4 mCi to 33.1 mCi) per milliliter of 11C-choline at EOS calibration time in aqueous 0.9% sodium chloride solution.

 - Instruct patients to drink plenty of water or other fluids (as tolerated) in the four hours before their PET/CT study.

 - Instruct patients to void after completion of each image acquisition session and as often as possible for one hour after the PET/CT scan ends.